 The play showcases the documented story of excavation and retrieval of the “Didarganj Yakshini” in 1917, as well as the historical, aesthetic, and archaeological features and facts related to this figure through a well-woven entertaining story that leaves the audience spell-bound.

 The play YAKSHINI is a complete drama and the facts and information are delivered to the audience through the dialogues of the characters.
-Many characters in this play are real, well documented in the annals and chronicles and a few are fictitious but quite relevant to the context and historical theme, required to construct a complete story in historical background.
+Many characters in this play are real, their introduction well documented in the annals and chronicles and a few are fictitious but quite relevant to the context and theme, required to construct a complete story in historical background.

 This play consists of two acts.

-In act-one, story of its excavation and retrieval has been fabricated in an entertaining manner around the documented facts with all real characters of the episode in 1917.
-All physical, historic, aesthetic, and archeological characters of the icon have been explained in this act through the dialogues of the characters, which are easily graspable and interesting so that the audiences learn everything about this sculpture while entertaining themselves.
+In act-one, the story of its excavation and retrieval has been fabricated in an entertaining manner around the documented facts with all real characters of the episode of 1917.
+All physical, historic, aesthetic, and archeological characters of the icon have been explained in this act through the dialogues of characters, which are easily graspable and interesting so that the audiences learn everything about this sculpture while entertaining themselves.